American Heart Association

 Do you keep copies of our cards, and can you send one to me?

-No, PCC does not keep copies of individual cards, though we can verify that you took the class, and when.
+No, PCC does not keep copies of individual cards, though we can verify that you took the class, and when you took it.

 My name has changed, can my new card be printed with my new name on it?

 Yes.
 At check in, let us know your name has changed.
 Bring proof of the name change and photo ID when you come to class and we will start the process to get your name changed in the PCC system.
-If you have recently gotten divorced, please bring the divorce paperwork with you.
+If you have recently gotten married or divorced, please bring the appropriate paperwork with you.
 Name changes can be done at any campus location.
+Student Services or Business Office.

 Where can I park, and do I have to pay?

 We have a parking lot in front of our building.
 If you drive a vehicle, you must pay to park, but bicycles and motorcycles park for free.
-Cost for parking is $5.00 per day, or $1/hr for a stay shorter than 3 hours.
+Cost for parking is $5.00 per day, or $2 for the first hr and $1/hr for each hr after up to 3 hours.
 The machines take Visa or Mastercard, and $1 or $5 bills, and cannot make change.

 Do you have a room for breastfeeding mothers?